paxdotdev/pax/README.md

 Pax can be authored on its own in `.pax` files (in the spirit of `.html` files), or it can _snap on_ to a Rust codebase to create expressive graphical scenes or data-connected GUIs.
 In either case, Pax gets compiled to high-performance machine code, compatible with any number of supported devices.

-Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same universality as Web technologies: to run consistently across any device, and to deliver better-than-Web user experiences.
+Though Pax has zero dependencies on Web technologies — no WebViews, no JS runtime, no DOM — it aims to achieve the same universality as Web technologies: to run consistently across any device.
+Ultimately, Pax aims to deliver better-than-Web user experiences.

 #### Use-cases: